Food Triggering Skin Reactions: Understanding Eczema, Rashes, and More

 Types of Food-Related Skin Reactions:

-1. Eczema (Atopic Dermatitis): Eczema is a chronic inflammatory skin condition affecting children and adults.
+Eczema is a chronic inflammatory skin condition affecting children and adults.
 Dairy, eggs, soy and wheat are common triggers.
 For Tristan, even small amounts of certain foods could trigger a flare up.
 While food isn’t always the direct cause of eczema, it can certainly make it worse.

-2. Hives (Urticaria): These itchy, red welts can appear suddenly after certain foods.
+These itchy, red welts can appear suddenly after certain foods.
 The hives may disappear within minutes or linger for hours.
 Hives themselves aren’t dangerous, but can be a warning sign of a more severe reaction like a food allergy, which requires immediate medical attention.
 The only time Tristan experienced hives was when he had an anaphylactic reaction to dairy, a known food allergy for him.

-3. Contact Dermatitis: This happens when the skin comes into direct contact with some foods, resulting in localized redness or swelling.
+This happens when the skin comes into direct contact with some foods, resulting in localized redness or swelling.
 Though less common than reactions from ingesting food, it’s still something to keep in mind.
 Contact dermatitis is more common with non-food items like metals such as nickel or latex.
 I get contact dermatitis on my fingers under rings if they are made from nickel though I never tested positive to nickel allergy skin prick test.

-4. Oral Allergy Syndrome (OAS): If you have pollen allergies, you may notice itching or swelling in the mouth after eating certain raw fruits or vegetables certain times of the year.
+If you have pollen allergies, you may notice itching or swelling in the mouth after eating certain raw fruits or vegetables certain times of the year.
 While OAS itself isn’t usually serious, it can occasionally lead to skin reactions like eczema flare-ups.
 Tristan’s mouth gets very itchy after eating raw apples in the spring when birch is pollinating.

 Eczema and Food: Managing Food Reactions on the Skin